alkampfergit/personal-blog/codewrecks/content/post/old/2011/08/wcf-ixmlserializable-and-the-xmlreader-state-should-be-endoffile-after-this-operation.md

 XElement element = XElement.Parse(wholeContent);
 {{< / highlight >}}

-Iâ€™ve changed the ReadXml function only a little, I read all the content of the XmlReader in a String thanks to the [ReadInnerXml](http://msdn.microsoft.com/en-us/library/system.xml.xmlreader.readouterxml%28v=VS.90%29.aspx)() method, then I use the standard XElement.Parse() method to create an XElement from a string.
+I've changed the ReadXml function only a little, I read all the content of the XmlReader in a String thanks to the [ReadInnerXml](http://msdn.microsoft.com/en-us/library/system.xml.xmlreader.readouterxml%28v=VS.90%29.aspx)() method, then I use the standard XElement.Parse() method to create an XElement from a string.
 Everything works as expected, but I still wonder why the XmlReader that comes from a WCF serialization cannot be read directly in an XElement. o\_O

 Gian Maria.